BCSharp/PSCondaEnvs/README.md

 ## Caveats

 * `Activate.ps1` uses internal conda commands `..checkenv` and `..activate` (just as `activate.bat` does).
 Things may stop working when conda changes the semantics of those commands.
 Also, older versions of conda (probably) do not support those commands.
-* Original `activate.bat` and `deactivate.bat` preserves location of Conda environment paths in PATH environment variable when switching to a new environment.
-This is not fully implemented yet.
 * The names of the scripts do not follow established PowerShell naming convention.
 Probably more appriopriate names for the sctipts would be `Enable-CondaEnv`/`Disable-CondaEnv`, or, even better: `Enter-CondaEnvironment`/`Exit-CondaEnvironment` (the verbs enable/disable are meant for lifecycle management).
 Long, but then again: New-Alias is your friend.

 ## Credits